-- 1. Are on sites within the settlement boundaries of the two villages of Silkstone and Silkstone Common - 2.
+- 1. Are on sites within the areas inset from the Green Belt in the two villages of Silkstone and Silkstone Common; - 2.
 Or they comprise sensitive conversions or other development not considered inappropriate in the Green Belt, including rural exception housing in accordance with Barnsley Local Plan Policies.